MIDS-scaling-up/rootOnUSBforNano/README.md

 ## Notes
-* Initial Release, May 2020
-* JetPack 4.4 DP
-* Tested on Jetson Xavier NX
+* Tested on Jetson Nano